jonas-diete/CV/README.md

 #### Teamwork

-I am a brilliant team player due to my empathy and patience.
+- I am a brilliant team player due to my empathy and patience.
 - Working with Teaching Assistants - effective daily meetings before the children arrived and via little a little notebook.
 Deciding how to divide up the work, who supports which group, who leads which activity.
 Supporting each other during challenging situations, taking over each others work
 - Planning and providing resources together as a year group team at Air Balloon Hill Primary School
-- Lots of pairing and teamwork projects during the Makers course
+- Lots of pairing and teamwork projects during the Makers course.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Problem-Solving
-- When presented with a practical or programmatical problems, I am always excited to find a way to solve them: when you think hard enough of all possibilities I always can come up with a solution
-- When developing my TimesTableCoach, my online times table game, I had to solve various problems
-- This often involves taking a break and doing something entirely different to come back and look at the problem with fresh eyes
-- As a class teacher I often had to solve practical problems like how to effectively seat the children, so they don't destract each other, but still have someone they can work well with

 #### Learning

 - I am an enthusiastic and efficient learner
-- recently I have learned lots of new programming skills
+- I have learned many new programming skills recently and can pick up new coding languages quickly
-- I know how to find good resources for learning
+- I can find good learning resources and look up explanations independently to get a deeper understanding
 - Last year I learned Italian and then travelled to Italy to improve it
-- The year before I learned driving and passed my test

 ## Education

 #### Makers Academy (July - November 2022)
-- Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- OOP, TDD, high quality code that is - reliable, - easy to read, - easy to change
+- 4 months full-time immersive Coding Bootcamp
+- Learning TDD, OOP, effective Debugging, SoC, SRP, DRY
-- Agile Team Work Processes, during our engineering projects
+- Working on several team engineering projects using Agile processes
-- I learned Ruby, JavaScript, Node.js, Express.js, Sinatra, PostgreSQL, MongoDB.
+- Daily pair-programming with different partners

 #### Harvard University Online (2021)
 - CS50 – Introduction to Computer Science, 10 weeks online course including a final project (Times Table Coach)